ironhack-labs/lab-intro-node/README.md

 The method will get the `nth` value in the list.

 You should also provide a length property that gives the length of the list.
-Make sure you *throw* an error *OutOfBounds* if a user tries to get an element in the unexisting position (ex. *if the array has 5 elements and we are trying to get element on the position 12*).
+Make sure you _throw_ an error _OutOfBounds_ if a user tries to get an element from a non-existing index (ex. _if the array has 5 elements and we are trying to get element on the position 12_).

 ### max()